SuyashGupte/Loan-Chat-Bot/Readme-agro-chatbot.didact.md

           Precision agriculture is in trend nowadays.
 It helps the farmers to get informed decision about the farming strategy.
 Precision agriculture is a modern farming technique that uses research data of soil characteristics, soil types, crop yield data collection and suggests the farmers the right crop based on their site-specific parameters.
 This reduces the wrong choice on a crop and increase in productivity.
         </div>
         <div>
           Now a days businesses also use chatbots to increase productivity and provide a better customer experience.
-This demo aims to automate the crop selection process using Watson Studio machine learning, Cloud function.
+This demo aims to automate the crop selection process using Watson Machine Learning and Cloud functions.
         </div>
      </div>
    </div>